 A dashboard is also available, giving administrators control while empowering their users to provision resources through a web interface.

 Beyond standard infrastructure-as-a-service functionality, additional components provide orchestration, fault management and service management amongst other services to ensure high availability of user applications.

-OpenStack is broken up into projects to allow you to plug and play components depending on your needs. the openstack map gives you an “at a glance” view of the openstack landscpace to see where projects fit and how they can work together.
+OpenStack is broken up into services to allow you to plug and play components depending on your needs.
+The openstack map gives you an “at a glance” view of the openstack landscape to see where those services fit and how they can work together.

 Core OpenStack Components including OpenStack Services, Operations Services, Add-Ons to Services and Bridges for Adjacent Tech.

 SDKs (software development kits) that extend Openstack through user centric services.

 Think of these as curated playlists of OpenStack configurations.
 These sample configurations are based on OpenStack case studies and real-world reference architectures across industries and workloads.
 Each configuration will give you a good idea of which core and optional projects can be used for different environments.

 If you're looking for OpenStack related products and services such as Distributions, Appliances, Public Clouds, Consultants, or Training check out our OpenStack Marketplace.